YuriSpiridonov/August-LeetCoding-Challenge-2020/README.md

 - All Solutions here are in Python 3.

 ## Notes
-For these problems I was googling approaches:
+For the following problems I was googling approaches:
 * 123\.
 Best Time to Buy and Sell Stock III (Hard) - Problem is really hard, req. strong understanding of Dynamic Programming.
 My own solution was not optimal.
 I was struggle with second buy/sell operation.
 * 497\.
 Random Point in Non-overlapping Rectangles (Medium) - Feels more like hard problem.
 Struggled with bisect.
 Solved after googled `bisect_right`.

+Problem's question not clear*:
+* 1032\.
+Stream of Characters (Hard)  - In `query(letter)` function every new query appends to the previous queries.
+Requests starts from latest and go to oldest.

+_*Following problem's questions wasn't clear for me._

 ## Week 1
 |№|Title|Solution|Difficulty|